trim21/go-phpserialize/readme.md

 Support All go type including `map`, `slice`, `strcut`, and simple type like `int`, `uint` ...etc.

+## Use case:

+You serialize all data into php array only, php object (or stdClass) is not supported.

 ### Advantage:

 Low memory allocation and fast, see [benchmark](./docs/benchmark.md)